Top Position Trading Strategies for 2023

 Position traders tend to combine technical analysis for timing a trade and fundamental analysis to analyse the potential of a long term directional move.

-In some ways, the style of trading is not too dissimilar from long term investing.
+In some ways, the style of trading is not too dissimilar from long term trading.
 But, as position traders use products such as CFDs (contracts for difference), they can trade long term positions to the long side and short side whereas a traditional investor is more limited to just the long side of a market.
 However, due to holding costs when using CFDs position traders would hold traders for months rather than years.

 Swing Trading vs Position Trading

 The main difference between position trading vs swing trading is that swing traders would speculate on the shorter-term swings in the market holding trades for several days or weeks at a time.
+However, position trading strategies will involve holding a trade for months at a time.

 As position trading is simply a style of trading the financial markets you can use it on different asset classes.